White Dog (Gary novel): Themes

 With the use of a "flippant tone and [an] uncomfortable use of sarcasm," White Dog is Gary's dissection of the paranoia generated by both racism and classism as he juxtaposes McCarthyism-American, in which there is an "obsessive sniffing out of 'subversives' and violent race riots," against the barricades and riots of France in 1968.
 The violence depicted also provides a discourse on revolutionary social change, as it also leads to "a new order, a new reality."
 Gary "excoriates American racism, black activism, and movie-colony liberalism" and reflects on American race relations as a whole.
 He also documents his own "intolerance of intolerance that is the curse of tolerance".
 Through the dog, Gary examines whether a learned response can be unlearned.
 He also poses the question of how much freedom and uniqueness a person can claim if humans responses are indeed learned by "social indoctrination."

 Within the novel, Gary makes "scathing attacks on self-aggrandising Jewish pro-black sentiment and self-serving celebrity campaigners", while making explicit attacks against Marlon Brando and Seberg for their involvement in civil rights movements and the latter's involvement with the Black Panthers organization.
 In an interview about the novel, Gary states that as a "typical American idealist" he was an easy mark for people seeking money for causes, and he depicts this in the novel by having his frequently appearing in activist events writing checks.
-After his death, he called the novel the "story of his crusade".
+After his death, the novel was called the "story of his crusade".